kaievns/the-log/posts/lead/the-estimations-trap.md

 ![Dr. Evil agile](./images/agile.jpg)

-A lot has been said so far about the futility of estimations, and yet it's 2023 out there, and teams still dutifully practice the estimations drama.
+A lot have been said so far about futility of estimations, and yet it's 2023 out there, and teams still dutifully practice the estimations drama.
 And so, I'm here to "help".

 ## Quick math